Yoctol/bottender/docs/getting-started.md

 It's very intuitive that it just sends back "Welcome to Bottender" whenever it is called.

-The next step is teaching your bot to send back what it receives, so open the `src/index.js` file on the editor and apply following changes to the code:
+The next step is teaching your bot to send back what it receives, so let's open the `src/index.js` file on the editor and apply following changes to the code:

 ```diff
 module.exports = async function App(context) {